The way I viewed time, changed in 2008. The year I packed all my belongings and moved 1,000 miles down south to London with Khushi.

 Now, 13 years later – I am the woman I always desired to be.
 I learn, grow and evolve every day – to become my best self, however, becoming your best self isn’t about fixing you.
 It’s about evolving into the next stage of who you already are and living up to your potential.

 The thing is; Your life is a sacred journey.
-And it is about change, growth, discovery, movement, transformation, continuously expanding your vision of what is possible, stretching your soul, learning see clearly and deeply, listening to your intuition, taking courageous challenges at every step along the way.
-You are on the path… exactly where you are meant to be right now… And from here, you can only go forward, shaping your life story into a magnificent tale of triumph, of healing of courage, of beauty, of wisdom, of power, of dignity, and of love.
+It is about change, growth, discovery, movement, transformation, continuously expanding your vision of what is possible, stretching your soul, learning to see clearly and deeply, listening to your intuition, and taking courageous challenges at every step along the way.
+You are on the path… exactly where you are meant to be right now… From here, you can only go forward, shaping your life story into a magnificent tale of triumph, healing courage, beauty, wisdom, power, dignity, and of love.

 If you’ve been following me on Instagram, you’ll know we moved to the seafront of St Leonards-on-Sea in mid-April last year (amidst Covid and national lockdown).
 If there’s one thing 2020 taught me, was to slow down, to live life at a slower pace.
 To live it more intentionally. to make my every day meaningful and to make my days count.
-To feel that I actually lived and did things that made me feel alive – these are very simple things such as having a good cup of tea, walking on the beach, sit and meditate at my favourite park, cook nourishing and comforting meals, journal, read, spend time with my loved once and more.
+To feel that I lived and did things that made me feel alive – these are very simple things such as having a good cup of tea, walking on the beach, sitting and meditating at my favourite park, cooking nourishing and comforting meals, journal, read, spend time with my loved once and more.

 Then towards the end of last year.
 I (finally) discovered ‘ESSENTIALISM’ which honestly changed my life.